Google Pays $392 Mn In Landmark US Privacy Case - UrduPoint

 Google Pays $392 Mn In Landmark US Privacy Case

-Google on Monday agreed to settle a landmark privacy case with 40 US states over accusations that the search engine giant misled users into believing location tracking had been switched off on their devices
+Washington, (UrduPoint / Pakistan Point News - 15th Nov, 2022 ) :Google on Monday agreed to pay $392 million to settle a landmark privacy case with 40 US states over accusations that the search engine giant misled users into believing location tracking on their devices had been switched off.

-Washington, (UrduPoint / Pakistan Point News - 15th Nov, 2022 ) :Google on Monday agreed to settle a landmark privacy case with 40 US states over accusations that the search engine giant misled users into believing location tracking had been switched off on their devices.
+A statement by Oregon Attorney General Ellen Rosenblum said it was the largest multi-state privacy settlement by authorities in US history and included a binding commitment by Google for improved disclosures on targeting for customers.

-A statement said it was the largest multi-state privacy settlement by state authorities in US history and included a binding commitment for improved disclosures by Google.
+Google had been "crafty and deceptive", Rosenblum added, as she announced the company's agreement to pay up to end the case.

-"Digital platforms like Google cannot claim to provide privacy controls to users then turn around and disregard those controls to collect and sell data to advertisers against users' express wishes -- and at great profit," said New Jersey Attorney General Matthew Platkin in the statement.
+"Consumers thought they had turned off their location tracking features on Google, but the company continued to secretly record their movements and use that information for advertisers," she added.

 The rare joint lawsuit by 40 states grew from impatience over the failure of Federal authorities to crack down on big tech amid legislative gridlock in Washington.